echoprotocol/echowiki/advanced/running-devnet/README.md

 ## Working with keys
 You can get private keys of devnet accounts in your `config.ini`.
 Here listed accounts from `init0` to `init8` and `nathan` which is the only account with init balance in default devnet genesis.

-Using this private keys you can import accounts in your wallet and do any paid operations.
+Using these private keys you can import accounts into your wallet and do any paid operations.

 To import key into wallet you need to run `import_key <account> <private key>` command:
 ```